joowd-k9/clear-api-test/docs/processing_engine/cost_tracking_implementation.md

 ## Cost Structure

 #### Processor Base Costs
 Processors are stored in the database with their pricing information.
 Some configurations, including pricing, may also be stored in configuration files.
-Each processor may have a base cost or be zero.
+Each processor may have a base cost or be free.
 Base costs are retrieved from the database or configuration files and can be updated without code changes.

-Processor base costs are incurred only once per execution, regardless of how many times that processor type runs within the same execution.
+Just for the sake of example, here are some possible charging patterns:

+*Example 1 - Per Execution:* (used in examples below)
+- Run 1: Test Processor - Base cost: $0.10 (charged)
+- Run 2: Test Processor (manual re-process) - Base cost: $0.00 (already charged)

+*Example 2 - Per Run:*
+- Run 1: Test Processor - Base cost: $0.10 (charged)
+- Run 2: Test Processor (manual re-process) - Base cost: $0.10 (charged again)

+*Example 3 - Per Execution Per Run Per Input:*
+- Run 1: Test Processor (input A) - Base cost: $0.10 (charged)
+- Run 2: Test Processor (input A re-process) - Base cost: $0.00 (same execution, same input)
+- Run 3: Test Processor (input B) - Base cost: $0.10 (charged - different input)

 #### External API Costs
 External APIs like CLEAR, Experian, and Equifax incur costs per API call.
 Different services have different cost structures.

 #### Processing Costs
 Some processors might have processing costs (e.g., OCR, data transformation).
 These costs are determined by business rules implemented within each individual processor.

 #### Caching Strategy
 If results are from cached data, additional API or processing costs could be skipped.
 The system should track whether costs were avoided due to caching.